Tobias Lang

 Astrid Holzinger

-Astrid Holzinger is the Senior Project Manager for the International Civil Peacebuilding Training Program at the ACP, where she also contributes to peace tech, conflict resolution, and environmental peacebuilding projects and initiatives.
+Astrid Holzinger is the Senior Project Manager for the International Civilian Peacebuilding Training Program at the ACP, where she also works on peace tech, conflict resolution, and environmental peacebuilding projects and initiatives.
 She has many years of work experience with the United Nations, the OSCE, the EU and the Austrian Ministry of Foreign Affairs and Defence.
 Crisis and Conflict Management, Peacekeeping, Environmental Peacebuilding, the women, peace and security agenda, and international security are among her main areas of expertise.
 She holds a Master's degree in International Relations from the University of Bristol.

 Sophia Stanger